July History, Family Crest & Coats of Arms

 Early Origins of the July family

 Important Dates for the July family

 This web page shows only a small excerpt of our July research.
-Another 236 words (17 lines of text) covering the years 1273, 1574, 1591, 1743, and 1774 are included under the topic Early July History in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) covering the years 1273, 1574, 1591, 1743, and 1774 are included under the topic Early July History in all our PDF Extended History products and printed products wherever possible.

 July Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like July are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name July include: Julian, Jullian, Julyan, Juliane, Julion, Gillian and others.

 Early Notables of the July family (pre 1700)

 More information is included under the topic Early July Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the July family to Ireland

-Some of the July family moved to Ireland, but this topic is not covered in this excerpt.Another 110 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the July family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.